 By Phoenix of Elder Mountain – This weekend we did ceremony of our ancestral Polish Midsummer (Ivana Kupala) and made our flower “Crowns” and did our “Water Rites.”
-We started off by gathering the local wildflowers on our hike and bringing them to life with a sacred ritual.
-I have a great love for water & fire rituals and doing them in the ancient dreaming ways.
-The day of the “solstice and equinox” each year, are the strongest energy releases of the seasonal year, because they are nature’s season of change… and ours!
+We started off by gathering local wildflowers on our hike and bringing them to life with a sacred ritual.
+I have a great love for water & fire rituals and doing them in the ancient way without fire.

 I like my circles to be small, even within community events and they always have, generally up to ten or twenty people works well.
-This year Brandi, Lulu and myself started our ceremony by heading to Lake Emigrant to make our flower crowns on a long hike gathering flowers, as the month of the Summer Solstice soon approaches.
-The where we live, is surrounded by the Siskiyou Mountains, the coastal mountain range of the Klamath basin in northwestern California and the southwestern parts of Oregon.
+This year Brandi, Lulu and myself started our ceremony by heading to Lake Emigrant to make our flower crowns on a long hike gathering flowers, as the month of the Summer Solstice the flowers are abundant.
+The area where we live, is surrounded by the Siskiyou Mountains, the coastal mountain range of the Klamath basin in northwestern California and the southern most parts of Oregon.
 Most people around the world are familiar with this area because of the famous Pacific Crest Trail.

-We started our journey late in the morning taking our hike around the lake to collect wild roses for Brandi, who was to make her Rose-Hydrosol.
+We started our journey in the late morning taking our hike around the lake to collect wild roses for Brandi, who was to make her Rose-Hydrosol.
 I began the Kupala flower “Crown” ceremony (in Polish we call it the Wianki Feast of Wreaths).
-I explained what each part of the gathering of the flowers meant, what each round of tying the flowers in a circle meant, adding our sacred intentions connecting to our grandmother ancestors.
+I explained what each part of the gathering of the flowers meant, what each round of tying the flowers in a circle meant with intention, and adding our sacred intentions connecting to our grandmother ancestors.

-We enjoyed the beautiful day and after we were finished partially with the crowns, we hiked further and gathered the wild roses for our crowns and we also gathered enough for the rose tincture.
-Once we finished, and had enough wild rose petals gathered, we headed back to Elder Mountain.
+After we were partially finished with the crowns, we hiked further and gathered the wild roses for our crowns and we also gathered enough for the rose tincture.
+Once we finished, and had enough wild rose petals gathered, and headed back to Elder Mountain.

-The tossing of the flower crown into the life giving waters to receive our summer blessing and what we would give up or sacrifice in order to receive the prayer that we asked for, and have the solution or manifestation appear within the three moons of summer.
-A small manifestation for emotional health, interpersonal peace and expressing our true nature with the importance of sharing our truth in real and personal ways.
-We honored our journey as maidens, adult and elder women of our life in the ceremony – which honors our ancestors who came before us.
+Each of us tossed the flower crown into the life giving waters to receive our summer blessing and what we would give up or sacrifice in order to receive the prayer that we asked for, and have the solution or manifestation appear within the three moons of summer.
+A small manifestation for emotional health, personal peace and expressing our true nature with the importance of sharing our life in personal ways.

-When I speak of healing in any equinox or solstice ceremony that I lead, which are four times a year in ceremony, I mean the dedication to the self to overcome one’s struggles connected to our unconscious shadows.
+When I speak of healing in any equinox or solstice ceremony that I lead, which are four times a year in ceremony, its the dedication to the self to overcome one’s struggles.
 These are our obstacles (through the practices of self respect, self love, emotional compassion, boundaries, etc) and the rituals that are focused with intent for that accomplishment with the seasons of mother earth.

-When I speak of spiritual healing, I mean the dedicated actions of spiritual practices, disciplines and holistic healing (energy work, rebirthing, energy movement releases, inner child work for the forty and older, spiritual martial arts, meditation, vision quests, etc) that support our real healing journey.
+When I speak of spiritual healing, I mean the dedicated actions of spiritual practices, disciplines and holistic healing (folk healing, prayer, energy work, rebirthing, movement releases, inner child work for the forty and older, spiritual martial arts, meditation, vision quests, sweats, fasting and more) that support our real healing journey quarterly with natures cycles.

 Water is the emotional element needed in the Season of Fire (Spring Equinox and Summer Solstice) and Fire is the warmth and purification element needed in the Season of Night (Autumn Equinox and Winter Solstice).
-These were the balanced “elements” of an older origin rituals of grandmother.
 Water as a symbol, is the life force of emotional complexity, not the life blood, but the blood of the menses, and the awareness to be in awareness with our hidden souls.
 Water is also the soothing and nurturing element, which has been used in healing rites, folk healing, and dreaming rites of summer solstice times since before time.

 Water rites are born from moon medicines and the lunar rites which are nature’s principles and enter the realms of the giant rivers and oceans, rain and thunderstorms.
 In regular ceremony, its the intention, actions and symbolism that is most important that connects us emotionally and setting that tone.
 The emotional connections, release of sharing emotional pain and tears and the support of her moisture for releases, her watery life force and even her powerful storms all apart of the water rites.

-Most Slavic and even Polish celebrations like Kupala (summer) or Marzanna (winter) are devoid of such kinds of healing rites and are “social” or more “gathering celebrations” as summer or winter carnivals or to find a boyfriend or husband.
-When I work with the power of the energy of the earth in my rituals as a wind whisperer (shaman), earth is the strongest during the solstice and equinox, the healing is the strongest and without a healing rite or ceremony the years and decades even are lost to tap into that magical energy of “healing or soul rituals” which is why we did ceremony of healing on these two powerful days.
+Most Slavic and even Polish celebrations like Kupala (summer) or Marzanna (winter) are more “social” and “gathering of celebrations” of youth and as a summer or winter carnivals or to find a boyfriend or husband.
+When I work with the seasons of earth in my rituals as a wind whisperer (shaman), earth is the strongest during the solstices especially, and the equinoxes, that magical energy of “healing or soul rituals” which is why we did ceremony of healing on these two powerful days.

-Illustration: “Fern Eyes” by Elsa Mora; photos by Brandi!
+Source Illustration: “Fern Eyes” by Elsa Mora; photos by Brandi.